artberri/diod/README.md

 }
 ```

-More usage information in the [official documentation](./docs/README.md).
+There is more useful information in the [official documentation](./docs/README.md).

-## Acknowledgements
+## Acknowledgments

 A special thanks to every open source contributor that helped or inspired me to create DIOD, including but not limited to all the contributors of the following libraries: [InversifyJS](https://github.com/inversify/InversifyJS), [Node Dependency Injection](https://github.com/zazoomauro/node-dependency-injection), [TSyringe](https://github.com/microsoft/tsyringe), [Autofac](https://github.com/autofac/Autofac), [Ninject](https://github.com/ninject/Ninject) and the [Symfony DependencyInjection Component](https://github.com/symfony/dependency-injection)

 ## Pronunciation and name origin

 DIOD will be pronounced like the English word 'diode' _/ˈdaɪəʊd/_.
-DIOD is the abbreviation of **Dependency Injection On Demand**, which is the first I was able to elaborate after I realised that the short `diod` package name was free on the NPM registry.
+DIOD is the abbreviation of **Dependency Injection On Demand**, which is the first I was able to elaborate after I realized that the short `diod` package name was free on the NPM registry.

 ## License